 The same categorisation discipline applies for every month in the quarter.
 The cumulative quarterly figures (assuming three identical months for illustration) are gross income £4,950, legal/management £555, repairs £675, other expenses £180.
 That is the data that goes into the quarterly API submission.

-The cash flowing into Singh's bank account is £1,180 per month, £3,540 per quarter.
-That figure appears nowhere on the MTD quarterly update.
-Reporting £3,540 of net cash as the income line would understate gross by £1,410 in the quarter, understate expenses by the same total amount, and produce a profit-neutral but threshold-distorting error.
+The cash flowing into Singh's bank account is £1,180 per month, £3,540 per quarter, and that figure appears nowhere on the MTD quarterly update.
+Report £3,540 of net cash as the income line and you understate gross by £1,410 in the quarter, understate expenses by the same total, and create a profit-neutral but threshold-distorting error.

-The agent's commission and the agent's management admin are both expenses to the landlord, not the agent's revenue from the landlord's perspective.
-They sit in legal, management and other professional fees as a single combined figure or as two distinct lines (either is acceptable so long as both are captured).
+The agent's commission and management admin are both expenses to you, not, from your side of the deal, the agent's revenue.
+They sit in legal, management and other professional fees, either as a single combined figure or as two distinct lines, so long as both are captured.

 The gross-versus-net trap and the threshold test

-The most damaging error on this topic is not a wrong categorisation, it is the wrong number being treated as gross income.
+The most damaging error here is not a wrong category, it is treating the wrong number as your gross income.

-A landlord with a managed BTL paying 12% agent commission, monthly management fees of £25, and irregular contractor invoices typically sees roughly 80 to 85% of the gross rent land in their bank account net of all agent-side deductions.
-A landlord looking at their bank statements and inferring "my rental income is about £45,000" when the gross rent collected was £55,000 has done what the agent's monthly net-paid line invites: equated the net cash received with their rental income.
+On a managed BTL paying 12% agent commission, monthly management fees of £25, and irregular contractor invoices, roughly 80 to 85% of the gross rent lands in your bank account once all the agent-side deductions come off.
+Glance at your bank statements, see about £45,000 arriving and conclude "my rental income is about £45,000" when the gross rent collected was £55,000 and you have done exactly what the agent's net-paid line invites: equated net cash received with rental income.

-For the qualifying-income threshold test under house position §19.2, the test is on gross.
-A landlord with £52,000 of gross rent (above the £50,000 April 2026 mandate threshold) but £42,000 of net cash to the bank (below threshold) is in MTD ITSA from 6 April 2026 regardless of how the bank account looks.
-The threshold test does not see the agent commission, the repair invoices, or any other deduction.
+The qualifying-income threshold test is on gross, not net.
+If you collect £52,000 of gross rent (above the £50,000 April 2026 mandate threshold) but only £42,000 reaches your bank (below it), you are in MTD ITSA from 6 April 2026 whatever your bank account suggests.
+The threshold test does not see the agent commission, the repair invoices or any other deduction.
 It sees the rent the tenant paid.

-The corollary is that the gross figure on the agent's monthly statement is what determines whether you are in MTD at all, and what you report in the quarterly income line if you are.
+So the gross figure on the agent's monthly statement is what decides whether you are in MTD at all, and what you report in the quarterly income line once you are.
 Net cash to the bank is a useful sanity check, not an MTD figure.

 Multi-property portfolios with one agent

-A landlord with three properties under the same letting agent typically receives one consolidated monthly statement covering all three (some agents send three separate statements, the effect is the same).
-Each property's gross rent, commission, management fees, repairs, and other deductions feed into the same MTD ITSA cycle, because MTD ITSA aggregates property income at the taxpayer level, not the property level.
+With three properties under the same letting agent, you typically get one consolidated monthly statement covering all three (some agents send three separate statements; the effect is the same).
+Each property's gross rent, commission, management fees, repairs and other deductions feed into the same MTD ITSA cycle, because MTD ITSA aggregates your property income across the whole portfolio, not property by property.

 • Income line: sum of gross rent across all three properties for the quarter